Harnessing Unrecognizable Faces for Improving Face Recognition: Face recognizability in face recognition

 \subsection{Observing Recognizability}

-The observation that {\bf unrecognizable identities cluster together} can be illustrated using face embeddings~\cite{wang2018cosface} on images of $8$ randomly sampled celebrities from the IJB-C dataset.
-We synthesize unrecognizable images by perturbing images with increasing Gaussian blur, motion blur, and occlusions.
-The t-SNE visualization of the embeddings is shown in Fig.~\ref{fig_tsne_trajectory}, where recognizable faces form separate clusters corresponding to their identities, but as they become increasingly unrecognizable they do not distribute around the boundary between identities, nor around their centroid, but rather around a distinct cluster, the ``unrecognizable identity (UI)''.
+The observation that {\bf UIs cluster together} can be illustrated using face embeddings~\cite{wang2018cosface} on images of $8$ randomly sampled celebrities from the IJB-C dataset.
+We synthesize UI images by perturbing images with increasing Gaussian blur, motion blur, occlusions, etc. The t-SNE visualization of the embeddings is shown in Fig.~\ref{fig_tsne_trajectory}, where recognizable faces form separate clusters corresponding to their identities, but as they become increasingly unrecognizable they do not distribute around the boundary between identities, nor around their centroid, but rather around a distinct cluster, the UI cluster.

-To validate this result, we perform clustering~\cite{day1984efficient} on faces detected by a state-of-the-art FD model on the WIDERFace~\cite{yang2016wider} dataset.
-A heterogeneous cluster emerges, composed of solely unrecognizable and visually dissimilar faces.
-The number of images in this cluster is larger than most of the other clusters by more than two orders of magnitude, as can be observed from the histogram in Fig.~\ref{fig: cluster_hist}.
-The phenomenon that identity-agnostic UI images distribute closely in one cluster and away from identity-based clusters could explain two typical types of face quality related errors in FR reported in several prior works~\cite{chang2020data,shi2019probabilistic}: false positive matches between two low-quality faces of different ids, and false negative matches between high and low-quality faces of the same id.
-The fact that \emph{the UI is distant from other recognizable identities in the embedding space}, also suggests a way of {\em measuring recognizability by measuring their distances to the UI} as we detail in Sec.~\ref{RS}.
+To validate this result, we perform large-scale face clustering~\cite{day1984efficient} on datasets where there are artificial or natural low recognizability (LR) images of faces or non-faces.
+To exemplify artificial LR images, we take a subset of 10k faces from DeepGlint~\cite{deepglint}, a face embedding training dataset.
+We randomly apply Gaussian blur, motion blur, resolution reduction, rotation, affine transformation, or occlusion to corrupt $10\%$ (this guarantees the UI cluster to be larger than any of the id classes) of the faces.
+We refer to this as the Perturbed DeepGlint Subset.
+After running face clustering with the HAC algorithm~\cite{day1984efficient} on the normalized features, a UI cluster emerges.
+The cluster size is larger than all the other clusters by more than two orders of magnitude.
+For natural LR images, we run clustering on face crops detected by a state-of-the-art FD model on the WIDERFace~\cite{yang2016wider} dataset.
+Again, we obtain a heterogeneous cluster composing of solely unrecognizable and visually dissimilar faces.
+The identity-agnostic UI images distribute closely in one cluster and away from identity-based clusters.
+This explain two typical types of face quality-related errors in FR reported in several prior works~\cite{chang2020data,shi2019probabilistic}: false positive matches between low-quality faces of different ids and false negatives between high and low-quality faces of the same id.